emulatoreggs/emulatoreggs/docs/emulators/nintendo/azahar.md

 1. Open your distro's software manager.
     * {{ discover }}
-2. Search for "Azahar" and click "Install" on the top right of the software page For Azahar In Desktop Mode, open Konsole or a terminal of your choice
+2. Search for "Azahar" and click "Install" on the top right of the software page For Azahar
+3. Open Konsole or a terminal of your choice
-3. Type the following two lines, one at a time, and press enter after each line:
+4. Type the following two lines, one at a time, and press enter after each line:
     * `flatpak override org.azahar_emu.Azahar --filesystem=host --user`
     * {{ flatseal }}